 7. reduce your meat consumption

-With a share of around 45 percent, agriculture, particularly the Factory farmingThe main cause of particulate matter pollution in Germany.₁₀ Livestock account for around 15 percent of all greenhouse gases produced by humans worldwide.
-That is as much as is produced by all ships, airplanes, trucks and cars combined.₁₁
+With a share of around 45 percent, agriculture, particularly the Factory farming₁₀ Around 15 percent of all greenhouse gases caused by humans worldwide are attributable to livestock farming.
+That is as much as is produced by all ships, airplanes, trucks and cars combined.₁₁₁

-In addition to animal ethics, this is one of the main reasons, why i live vegan - so simply completely renounce animal foods and consumer goods.
-Maybe you think that it would be difficult for you to stop consuming meat and other animal products, such as eggs or cow's milk, in the future.
+Alongside animal ethics, this is one of the main reasons, why i live vegan - so simply completely abstain from animal-based foods and consumer goods.
+Perhaps you think it would be difficult for you to stop eating meat and other animal products such as eggs or cow's milk in the future.
 Then here are some articles that will make your decision much easier: